armjim14/Randomizer/README.md

 # ToDo-List

-## Description: A todo list that has the current date on the top-left
+## Description: A todo list that gets saved in the local storage and that has the current date on the top-left

 ## How it is organaize:
 ### You write in the input towards the bottom